Script control protects

 Powershell.exe -file [script name]

 Microsoft Officemacros.
-Macros use Visual Basic for Applications (VBA) that allows embedding code inside a Microsoft Office document (typically Word,
+Macros use Visual Basic for Applications (VBA) which allows embedding code inside a

 Disable Script Control